Fermented Habanero Honey Garlic

 After the first week and a half you will most likely not need to release the pressure from the jar.
 Though if there is still pressure build up, its easy enough to release it.
 If you have a pH meter, test the pH.
 The pH needs to be below 4.6 after the first 2 days and after the fermentation period is done.
 You will still need to stir the garlic in the honey to keep it all coated during the fermentation period.

 After 1 month, the fermentation period should be over.
 Honey garlic will store nicely in your pantry where it stays cool with a tight fitting lid that keeps a good seal.
 It is important that the pH stays under 4.6.
+If you want to lower the pH, add a tbsp or two of raw apple cider vinegar.
+Keep in mind that this will change the flavor slighty.
 It should stay good at minimum a few months.
 I’ve had a batch for 8 months now just to see how long it will last.
 I do recommend checking the pH periodically.
 I have a digital pH tester that is easy to use and clean.
 It needs to be less than 4.6 pH to be considered safe to consume.
 Stir the garlic into the honey at least once a week after the fermentation period is over to make sure no clove of garlic is not coated in the garlic for too long.
 Since the honey is a lot more thin at this point, I swirl the honey and garlic around in the jar with the lid on instead.

 This is amazing in taste.
 I nibble on the cloves of garlic at least daily and drizzle the honey on foods like pizza, in a peanut butter sandwich and in tea at times!
 The habanero slices are great on sandwiches, on pizza and of course by themselves.
 The possibilities are endless on how to use the honey.
 I recently did a honey and lime glazed baked chicken thigh recipe using this honey that was an absolute banger.
 When I have the recipe written, I will link it right here.